Frequently Asked Questions

 National Pan-Hellenic Council (NPHC) fraternities and sororities will observe separate recruitment calendars.
 These organizations also require candidates to have successfully completed a minimum number of hours with a minimum GPA.
 For more information, contact the Office of Fraternity or Sorority Life.

 Open recruitment can occur in the spring (following the primary recruitment week) and/or the fall semester.
+You may also hear this referred to as COB (continuous open bidding).
 Individual chapters may choose to participate in recruitment at these times if the chapter is below its desired number.
 Each chapter is responsible for planning and publicizing its own open recruitment events.
 A Butler student must have successfully completed a minimum of 12 credit hours to participate in these informal recruitment periods.

 Joining a fraternity or sorority usually increases a students chance for academic success.
 Most chapters have strong academic programs which help foster, as well as reward, academic achievement.
 Many chapters observe study hours and encourage study groups and tutoring.
 Often, students are encouraged to set academic goals for the semester.
 Scholarship opportunities are also available.